 More of a fetish-type anime if that’s what you’re into.

 12. Quintessential Quintuplets

-A set few of the characters like Miku Nakano becomes interested in Uesugi.
+A set few of the characters, like Miku Nakano, become interested in Uesugi.

 13. Haganai: I Don’t Have Many Friends

 Haganai is an anime show I don’t see recommended too often.
 It’s much better than most harems can claim to be.